ccsyd/CC_SYD_02_OculusRift/notes.md

-VR - fooling your subconscious senses the more senses that are fooled, the more real the experience
+VR - fooling your subconscious.

+The more senses that are fooled, the more real the experience

 VRis different to other forms of media - eg. tv, video, intellectualise whats being shown vs feel presentation vs representation